an-ska/shopping-list/README.md

 # SHOPPING LIST APP

-Realtime app for crating and managing shopping lists.
+Realtime app for creating and managing shopping lists.
 App's functionalities include adding, editing, and deleting products, marking them as bought and moving to bought list as well as clearing the lists up.
 All realtime which means lists can be updated simultaneously be several users.